HandsOn Design Jackson Hole architect

 Principal

 I received my architecture degree in New York City in 1985, my license in 1988.
 Jackson Hole became home in 1995, and I established HandsOn Design in 1999.
-The size of the firm has ranged between one and five staff members, depending on our workload.
-The Great Recession dealt a siginificant blow to everyone in the construction industry, and we were no exception.
-We're still here, but staying purposely small.
-We take on one project at a time for the most part, and the principle of the firm does all of the design and project management, along with most of the drafting.
-There's 30 years of experience in every pencil line and every keystroke.
+The size of the firm has ranged between one and five staff members, and right now it's just me.
+That means the principle of the firm does all of the design, management, and document preparation.
+There's 30 years of experience in every pencil line and each keystroke.

 Awards and Publications